Network Security: Definition and Meaning

 Strong network security isn’t just about having the right tools — it’s also about using them effectively and following disciplined practices across your organization.
 Implementing best practices helps prevent breaches, minimize risk, and ensure long-term resilience against cyber threats.
 Here are the most important network security best practices every business and individual should follow:

-- Segment Your Network: Break your network into smaller, isolated segments to limit the spread of threats.
-For example, isolate guest Wi-Fi from internal systems and keep sensitive data on restricted networks.
+• Segregate Your Network: Segregating the organization’s network into smaller and isolated areas limits the spread of threats.
+For example, the guest Wi-Fi could be isolated from internal systems and the server or storage system containing sensitive data could be on a limited-access network.

-- Monitor Network Traffic and Logs: Continuously monitor network traffic using tools like SIEM and NDR solutions.
-Set up alerts for unusual activity and regularly review logs to detect early signs of a breach.
+• Monitor Network Traffic and Logs: Continually monitor your network traffic with SIEM (Security Information and Event Management) analytics and NDR (Network Detection and Response) solutions.
+Create alerts for any atypical activity and have a plan for reviewing logs to quickly identify possible indicators of a breach.

-- Secure Endpoints and Mobile Devices: Install endpoint protection on all user devices, including laptops, desktops, and mobile phones.
-Make sure devices are configured securely and can be remotely wiped in case of loss or theft.
+• Secure Endpoints and Mobile Devices: Ensure endpoint protection (such as antivirus, malware protection, etc.) is installed on every device used by employees (i.e. laptops, desktops, mobile phones, etc.).
+Ensure that all devices are configured securely and can be remotely wiped in the event they are lost or stolen.

-- Educate and Train Employees: Human error is a major cause of security incidents.
-Regularly train employees on cybersecurity awareness — including how to spot phishing attempts, avoid unsafe downloads, and follow company security policies.
+• Educate and Train Employees: According to IBM statistics about human error, human error is the main cause of security risks.
+Make sure that employees receive regular training about cybersecurity awareness – including how to identify phishing, how to avoid unsafe downloads, and to follow company cybersecurity policies.

-- Use Firewalls and Intrusion Prevention Systems (IPS): Deploy robust firewalls and intrusion prevention tools at key entry points in your network.
-These act as the first line of defense by filtering malicious traffic and detecting suspicious behavior.
+• Use Firewalls and Intrusion Prevention Systems (IPS): Utilize threat-blocking firewalls and intrusion prevention systems (IPS) at critical entry points in your network.
+These serve as the first line of defense for your enterprise and will block harmful malicious traffic, while alerting on suspicious activity.

 What Network Security Does for You Behind the Scenes